jrostudent/Applied-Project/README.md

 This notebook is a practical tool for researchers needing to download and prepare large sets of SRA data for genomic or metagenomic analysis.

-##K-mer Matrix Aggregator Script (full_join_loop_python.py)
+# K-mer Matrix Aggregator Script (full_join_loop_python.py)

 This Python script automates the process of aggregating k-mer matrices by performing a full join on multiple CSV files containing k-mer rows and sample columns.
 It is particularly useful for compiling comprehensive k-mer datasets from various samples, facilitating downstream bioinformatics analysis.

 ## Features

 - **Dynamic File Processing**: Iterates through directories containing CSV files to aggregate data based on k-mers.
 - **Full Join Operation**: Utilizes a full join to merge matrices, ensuring all k-mers are included in the final aggregated matrix.
 - **NA Handling**: Converts any NA values resulting from the join to 0, maintaining a consistent data format.
-- **Output Generation**: Produces a comprehensive CSV file containing the aggregated k-mer matrix.
+- **Output Generation**: Produces a comprehensive CSV file containing the aggregated k-mer matrix, in the format of k-mer rows and sample columns.

 ## Workflow